KeitaNakamura/Tesserae.jl/docs/src/tutorials/getting_started.md

     end
     ```

 For the sake of performance, it's best to prepare the same number of `MPValue`s as there are particles.
-This means that each particle has its own storage for the interpolation values.
+This means that each particle has its own storage for the basis function values.

 ```@example stepbystep
 mpvalues = map(p -> MPValue(BSpline(Linear()), mesh), eachindex(particles))